Macc Lads

-The Macc Lads are an English punk rock band from Macclesfield, Cheshire, England.
+The Macc Lads are an English punk rock band from Macclesfield, Cheshire.
 Self-proclaimed the "rudest, crudest, lewdest, drunkest band in Christendom", the Macc Lads have typically used irreverent, foul-mouthed and politically incorrect lyrics; common themes have been binge drinking, sex and fighting.
-Active from 1981 to 1995 and reforming in 2018, the band now tend to be regarded more favourably by music historians, in contrast to the reaction the band generated in their heyday, with many appreciating the blatant schoolboy humour and tongue-in-cheek nature of the source material.

 Concerts

-The band were prevented from entering or ejected from gigs in Macclesfield, London, Huddersfield, Bury, Cornwall, Blackpool, Colchester, Hull, Newcastle, Cleethorpes, Northampton, Leeds, Wigan, Lincoln, Bolton, Mansfield, Portsmouth, Cheltenham, and Norwich.
+The band were prevented from entering or ejected from venues in Macclesfield, London, Huddersfield, Bury, Cornwall, Blackpool, Colchester, Hull, Newcastle, Cleethorpes, Northampton, Leeds, Wigan, Lincoln, Bolton, Mansfield, Portsmouth, Cheltenham, and Norwich.
 They were also banned from entering the United States.

 A concert at the Birmingham Hummingbird in 1989 resulted in thousands of pounds' worth of damage by fans.
 Vandalism included scaffolding being pulled apart and thrown onstage as well as a broken toilet, pots of paint and ashtrays.
-Band members McCavity and Muttley suffered cut heads and fans went on stage to fight road crew, and stage security members Lockstock and Mungo.
-At the end of March 1990 the band played at The Marquee Club in Tottenham Court Road, London coincidentally the same day as the Poll Tax Riots were taking place in the streets outside.
-Many fans were caught in the cross-fire between fighting in the concert venue and the rioting out on the streets.
+Band members McCavity and Muttley suffered cut heads and fans went on stage to fight the road crew and stage security members Lockstock and Mungo.
+At the end of March 1990 the band played at The Marquee Club in Tottenham Court Road, London, on the same day as the Poll Tax Riots were taking place in the streets outside.
+Many fans were caught in the cross-fire between fighting in the concert venue and the rioting on the streets.

 The Lads' website states that at a gig in Cheltenham in 1991 a "bag of hot sick" was thrown at the band.

 The band played their 500th gig at Nottingham Rock City on 4 December 1995.